 "Avatar Roku!"
 Katara and Zuko gasped in unison.

 The two benders exchanged confused glances and Avatar Roku slowly inclined his head, his hands hidden in the folds of his sleeves.

 "I am your guide," he said, directing his gaze at Zuko.
 "And your link to the past."

-Katara wasn't sure what he meant by that, but then she hadn't been sure of anything since she arrived here.
-Zuko didn't seem to understand, either.
-Even though he was incorporeal, she could see his brow furrowing in a vain attempt to decipher Roku's words.
-However, neither had the time to ask questions before the Avatar was flourishing his arm, pointing to the stone path ahead.
+Katara wasn't sure what he meant by that, but then she hadn't been sure of anything since arriving in the Spirit World.
+Zuko didn't seem to understand, either, if indicated by the way his misty brow furrowed in a vain attempt to decipher Roku's words.
+However, neither teen had the time to ask questions before the Avatar was flourishing his arm, pointing to the stone path ahead.